AI Slop in 2026: The State of the AI-Generated Web (a 100-page report)

 Why models default to it.
 Lucide is the default icon set in shadcn.
 Models name the icons they have seen most often, which means they keep recommending Sparkles for "AI features" and Zap for "fast" and Shield for "secure".
 The model has learned that an "AI-related" feature heading must include a sparkle.
 It is wrong but consistent.

 Antidote.
-Either use no icons at all and trust your typography to carry the visual rhythm, or commission a custom icon set.
-If you must use a free set, use one whose silhouette is unusual: Phosphor's "duotone" weight, Tabler's "filled" variants used sparingly, or genuinely hand-drawn sketches.
+Either use no icons at all and trust your typography to carry the visual rhythm, or commission a custom set.
+If you must use a free one, use a set whose silhouette is unusual: Phosphor's "duotone" weight, Tabler's "filled" variants used sparingly, or genuinely hand-drawn sketches.
 Avoid emojis in headings.
+And kill the terminal mockup with three macOS traffic-light dots while you are at it; see the terminal mockup problem.

 4.6 Animation

 Why models default to it.
-Framer Motion has dominated React animation since 2021 and its examples are saturated in the training data.
-The "fade-in-from-below" is the default in every shadcn block, every v0 component, every Lovable page.
-It is animation as performative competence: it shows the page is "polished" without doing anything for the user.
+Framer Motion has dominated React animation since 2021 and its examples saturate the training data.
+Fade-in-from-below is the default in every shadcn block, every v0 component, every Lovable page.
+It is animation as performative competence: it signals "polished" without doing anything for the user.
+The full anatomy of this reflex is in motion slop: fade-in-up and scroll animation.

 Antidote.
-Either no animation at all (a 2026 power move on a content-heavy site) or one bespoke piece of motion that earns its place — a custom illustration that animates on its own loop, an interactive demo that responds to user input, a real-time visualization.
-If you must use entry animation, animate one element only, and use a non-default easing curve.
+Either no animation at all (a 2026 power move on a content-heavy site) or one bespoke piece of motion that earns its place: a custom illustration on its own loop, an interactive demo that responds to input, a real-time visualization.
+If you must use entry animation, animate one element only, and use a non-default easing curve such as cubic-bezier(0.22, 1, 0.36, 1).

 4.7 Structure (information architecture)